 I’ve heard reports from people who are confused when they spot coconut oil at the grocery store, read the nutritional label, and see the high saturated fat content.
 “What gives?” they ask, “I thought this stuff was healthy?”
 Well, it is.

-Unfortunately, the fat in coconut has been the subject of debate and misinformation.
-Although we’re told that saturated fat, across the board, is bad, the saturated fats in coconut oil are medium chain fatty acids — these are different than saturated fat from animal sources — and do not degrade within the body.
+Unfortunately, the fat in coconut has been the subject of much misinformation.
+Although we’re told that saturated fat, across the board, is bad, the saturated fats in coconut oil are medium chain fatty acids and do not degrade within the body.
 In fact, the human body uses them directly as energy and coconut oil consumption has even been associated with beneficial lipid profiles.

 Coconut oil is even better than other vegetable oils like sunflower or safflower oil.
 Those oils contain polyunsaturated fatty acids, which aren’t good for the cardiovascular system.
 Many nutritional experts recommend switching to coconut oil to avoid the health risks.

 Coconut oil is used in a staggering amount of shampoos, conditioners, and hair care products.
 The reason for its inclusion is quite simple.
 With its low molecular weight and straight linear chain, coconut oil can effectively penetrate the hair shaft to reduce protein loss, leaving it nourished and healthy.

 3. And, It’s Great for Skin

 Coconut oil is also very moisturizing and beneficial for the skin.
 In many cultures, it’s used as a remedy for a great many skin conditions.
 The reason?
 It’s chemical structure.
 The short-chain and saturated fatty acids, which prevent it from oxidizing and becoming rancid, are nourishing to the skin and have even been found to encourage wound healing.

 Perhaps one of the most astounding facts about coconut oil is how potent it is against harmful organisms.